2014 Major League Baseball season: United States

-This was first year of the new eight-year TV contracts with ESPN, Fox Sports, and TBS.
-ESPN will air Sunday night games, some Monday Night games and Wednesday night games, while Fox Sports will air Saturday games and TBS will air Sunday games.
+This was the first year of the new eight-year television contracts with ESPN, Fox Sports, and TBS.
+ESPN aired Sunday night games, some Monday Night games and Wednesday night games, while Fox Sports aired Saturday games and TBS aired Sunday games.

 Contract provisions in ESPN's contract virtually eliminated local blackouts among the network's Monday and Wednesday night games, allowing ESPN coverage to co-exist with that of the local broadcasters in home markets.
-Sunday Night Baseball blackout rules will still apply.
+Sunday Night Baseball blackout rules still applied.

-Fox Sports' contract also covers Fox Sports 1, which began its first year of Major League Baseball coverage.
+Fox Sports' contract also covered Fox Sports 1, which began its first year of Major League Baseball coverage.
 Fox Sports 1 televised 40 regular-season games (mostly on Saturdays) and possibly up to 15 playoff games.
-The increase in televised games from previous years is due to a provision in the contract that allows for Fox Sports 1 to take a game between two teams in which Fox operates the teams' individual RSNs and elevate it into a national broadcast.
+The increase in televised games from previous years was due to a provision in the contract that allowed for Fox Sports 1 to take a game between two teams in which Fox operated the teams' individual RSNs and elevated it into a national broadcast.
 As a result, MLB regular season coverage on the Fox network was reduced to 12 weeks beginning in 2014.

 In the post-season, TBS and ESPN aired two Wild Card Games.
 TBS, Fox Sports 1 and MLB Network aired the Division Series, while TBS aired the American League Championship Series.
 The Fox network and Fox Sports 1 aired the National League Championship Series, and the Fox network exclusively aired the All-Star Game and the World Series.